Mark Reynolds (footballer, born 1987): Motherwell

 In the 2007–08 season, Reynolds continued to be a first team regular and remained partnering with Craigan in the centre–back position.
 His performances led to both him and David Clarkson, signed a contract extension, keeping him at Motherwell until 2011.
 He helped the club keep three consecutive clean sheets between 10 November 2007 and 1 December 2007.
 By the end of November, Reynolds signed a one–year contract with Motherwell, keeping him until 2011.
-On 5 April 2008, he helped the club kept a clean sheet, in a 1–0 win against defending champions, Celtic.
+On 5 April 2008, he helped the club keep a clean sheet, in a 1–0 win against defending champions, Celtic.
 After the match, newspaper Glasgow Times praised Reynolds' performance, saying: "He was fantastic at the heart of the Motherwell defence and Stephen Craigan wasn't far behind him."
-At the end of the 2007–08 season, Reynolds played in every league matches, as he made forty–four appearances in all competitions.
+At the end of the 2007–08 season, Reynolds played in every league match, as he made forty–four appearances in all competitions.

 It was reported on 5 June 2008 that Rangers had made an offer of £750,000 for Reynolds, which was turned down by Motherwell.
 It came after when he was linked with a move away from the club.
 Then-Motherwell manager Mark McGhee explained that he wanted to retain the club's better players ahead of their UEFA Cup campaign.
 Reynolds stayed at Motherwell for another season and stated he would prefer to play in the English Premier League than join either of a Scotland's Old Firm clubs.
 Despite suffering a knee injury that saw him ruled out for an international duty with Scotland, Reynolds returned to the starting line–up, in a 1–1 draw against Dundee United on 23 August 2008.
 In a match against Celtic on 13 September 2008, he was at fault for his role, leading to Scott McDonald to score the third goal of the game, in a 4–2 loss.
 Reynolds went on to make his European debut, playing in both legs against AS Nancy in the first round of the UEFA Cup, as the club were eliminated from the tournament.
 He continued to remain in the first team, maintaining his partnership with Craigan in the centre–back position.
 On 1 November 2008, Reynolds played his 100th game for Motherwell, in a 2–0 Lanarkshire derby win over Hamilton Academical.
 He helped the club keep three consecutive clean sheets between 3 January 2009 and 18 January 2009.
 At the end of the 2008–09 season, Reynolds had made forty–two appearances in all competitions.
 Despite the criticisms for his performance during the season, he reflected on manager Mark McGhee, crediting him for putting his career on track from "the lowest point in his career".